 If you are uninsured or underinsured, and you and your family don’t have enough money to cover the full cost of rehab, you have options:

-Start by asking the rehab you’re interested in if it has scholarships.
+Get a Scholarship: Start by asking the facility you’re interested in if it has scholarships.
 If it doesn’t, the facility may be able to refer you to corporations, non-profit organizations, or church groups that do offer scholarships.

-Find a Sliding Scale Rehab Program: When a rehab offers you a sliding scale payment, it means what you pay is adjusted based on your income or financial situation.
+Find a Sliding-Scale Program: When a place offers you a sliding-scale payment, it means what you pay is adjusted based on your income or financial situation.

-Treatment for alcohol and SUDs occurs in inpatient (residential) or outpatient settings.
-The treatment environment that will work for you depends, in part, on your clinical assessment.
+Care for alcohol and SUDs occurs in inpatient (residential) or outpatient settings.
+The environment that will work for you depends, in part, on your clinical assessment.

 The assessment begins with a counselor asking questions about: